31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 We find this feature among several vertebrates.

-Some animals have glowing eyes at night due to a thin reflective layer behind their eyes (behind the iris).
+The reason why some animals have glowing eyes at night is due to a thin reflective layer behind their eyes (behind the iris).
 It is called “Tapetum lucidum“.
-This layer reflects the light when you look at the animal in the dark.
-This phenomenon is also sometimes referred to as “eyeshine.”
+This layer reflects the light back at you when you look at the animal in the dark.
+This phenomenon is also sometimes referred to as “eyeshine”.

-This means the light travels through the retina twice and is reflected in various colors.
+This means that the light travels through the retina twice and is reflected back in a wide variety of colors.

-This also means that the light you see is just the reflection of the light source pointed toward them.
+This also means, that the light you see is just the reflection of the light source pointed toward them.
 This will typically be a flashlight or a camera flash.
-When the light is reflected it c, it can be yellow, green, or white.
+When the light is reflected back it can have the colors red, yellow, green, or white.

-The light is reflected directly back toward the light source’s direction to givgive the retinaa clearer and more vivid image to analyze.
-For cats, the reflective effect increases vision by more than 40%, thus giving them incredible night vision.
+The light is reflected directly back toward the direction of the light source in order to let the retina have a clear and more vivid image to analyze.
+For cats, the reflective effect increases the vision by more than 40% thus giving the cats incredible night vision.

 Tapetum lucidum Explained (animal eyes that reflect light)

 It’s a genius way to add more light to the retina.
-Animals without this feature (and humans) will only have the light pass through the retina once.
-However, the reflection adds more light and detail to the retina so the animal can see better in the dark.
+Animals without this feature (and humans) will only have the light pass through the retina one time.
+But the reflection adds more light and detail to the retina in order for the animal to see better in the dark.

 These are also the animals that are very good at seeing in the dark and they are called the nocturnal animals.
 When the light is reflected back a second time through the retina the animal has a better chance of sensing and seeing in the dark.